 About four in 10 people snore, with men more likely to snore than women.
-Getting older increases your risk of being a snorer, with women more likely to snore after the menopause.
-You’re also more likely to snore if you are overweight, drink alcohol or smoke.
+Getting older increases your risk of being a snorer, with women more likely to snore after menopause.
+You are also more likely to snore if you are overweight, drink alcohol or smoke.
 Other risk factors for snoring include if you:

-Snoring can come and go but may become a long-term (chronic) condition which can disrupt sleep and cause insomnia, leading to tiredness and irritability.
+Snoring can come and go but may become a chronic (long-term) condition that can disrupt sleep and cause insomnia, leading to tiredness and irritability.
 It can also disturb the sleep of the person sleeping next to you.
 However, you can often stop snoring by making lifestyle changes, using special devices at night or, occasionally, with surgery.

-Snoring is rarely a sign of a serious condition but it can be a symptom of obstructive sleep apnoea (OSA).
+Snoring is rarely a sign of a serious condition but it can be a symptom of OSA.

-You may be unaware you’re snoring but your partner may notice harsh, repetitive breathing noises when you’re sleeping.
+You may be unaware you are snoring but your partner may notice harsh, repetitive breathing noises when you’re sleeping.

 You can book an appointment with a Spire private GP today.

-If snoring’s seriously affecting your sleep, your partner’s sleep or your daily life, see your GP.
-They’ll discuss your symptoms and how they’re affecting you.
+Your GP will discuss your symptoms and how they are affecting you.
 As your partner may be more aware of your symptoms than you, it might help to take them with you.

-Your GP may also examine your throat and nose to check for any problems that might be causing your snoring.
+Your GP may also examine your nose, mouth, throat and neck to check for any problems that might be causing your snoring.
 They may check your height and weight too.

 Tests are not usually needed.
-However, if your GP suspects you have obstructive sleep apnoea (OAS), they may refer you to a sleep clinic for assessment, diagnosis and treatment.
+However, if your GP suspects you have OSA, they may refer you to a sleep clinic for assessment, diagnosis and treatment.
 They may also refer you to an ear, nose and throat doctor.

 To stop snoring, try:

-If snoring is having a serious impact on your life, your GP or consultant may recommend:
+If snoring is having a serious effect on your life, your GP or consultant may recommend a: